pactus-project/pactus.org/website/learn/blockchain/address/index.md

 # Address

-An Address is a unique identifier that is used to send and receive transactions on the Pactus blockchain.
+An address is a unique identifier that is used to send and receive transactions on the Pactus blockchain.
 It is represented as a string of 42 alphanumeric characters and always begins with the letters "pc1".
-Here is an example of an Address on the Pactus blockchain:
+Here is an example of an address on the Pactus blockchain:

 ```text
 pc1p4e92hx0erqyx939crndvthvpn7qcdhefc9r6s7
 ```

-## Address structure
+## Address Structure

 An address in the Pactus blockchain is made up of 21 bytes and it is derived from the public key.
 The first byte of the address specifies the address type,